 The face of entitlement is ugly.
-And any parent’s initial reaction when confronted with a sense of entitlement is to get frustrated and simply tell their kids they’re being selfish or greedy or downright spoiled.
+And any parent’s initial reaction when confronted with entitlement is to get frustrated and simply tell their kids they’re being selfish or greedy or downright spoiled.

 It’s not always easy, and you can expect to get push-back.
 What kid wants a life lesson when they’re thinking about holiday presents?
-But these lessons are far more valuable than that Lego set under the tree.
+But these lessons are far more valuable and last longer than that Lego set under the tree.

 7 Tips to Avoid Kids’ Entitlement During The Holidays:

 My girls know there are limits to what I am willing to spend on their Christmas gifts.
 Before this year, explaining those limits in dollar amounts wouldn’t have made sense, so instead, I talked about trade-offs: “You want an American Girl spa?
 Well, don’t expect a whole lot else for Christmas because that costs $110.
 If instead, you were to get the Lego Private Jet and some knitting yarn we might still be able to get some American Girl doll clothes.”

 Begin a Holiday Motto

 One way to set limits is to come up with a family holiday motto.
 For example, Lauren Greutman’s family follows the philosophy of getting everyone “something they need, something they want, something they wear and something to read”.
 This way everyone knows what to expect on Christmas morning and few comparisons can be made between one child’s bounty and another’s.

 Have Kids Make a List

 We have yet to make a list in our house, but only because thus far it hasn’t been necessary.
 However, I’m prepared for the day when my girls start asking for too many things for Christmas.
 When this happens, I’m going to suggest they write everything down, including prices, and add up the total cost.

 Don’t Be Afraid to Say Something is Too Expensive

 I’m very open about telling my girls when something is too expensive – either for our budget or just when something is overpriced and isn’t a good value.
 There’s no shame in this.
-The only way that kids will get a sense for what items should or shouldn’t cost is through you, their primary financial teacher.
+The only way kids will get a sense for what items should or shouldn’t cost is through you, their primary financial teacher.